 One consideration is that almost every successful cyber attack starts with phishing.
 We’re seeing various types of phishing attempts with malicious attachments and links to rogue websites, leveraging email, SMS text messages, and webchat services like WhatsApp and Facebook Messenger.
 Scam phone calls are also on the rise, with criminals pretending to be remote support teams requiring users to install remote access software for them to fix computers, or from government departments where the ruse relates to income support or grants to help small businesses through the COVID-19 crisis.

-If you are unsure as to how to protect yourself, reach out to your IT service provider, security services provider or for smaller businesses look at the ACSC’s Small Business Cyber Security Guide.
+If you are unsure as to how to protect yourself and your organisation, a great place to start is the ACSC’s Small Business Cyber Security Guide.